VertaAI/modeldb/client/verta/docs/tutorials/deployment/endpoint_query.rst

-Query an Endpoint
+Query an andpoint
 =================

-Once the Endpoint has finished updating:
+Once the endpoint has finished updating:

 .. code-block:: python

     endpoint.update(model_version, strategy, wait=True)

 Users can make queries to it.
-This tutorial will explore several ways to do this, using the Client and CLI.
+This tutorial will explore several ways to do this, using the client and CLI.

-Using the Client
+Using the client
 ----------------

-Given an Endpoint (which has a model deployed to it), we can make queries as follows:
+Given an endpoint (which has a model deployed to it), we can make queries as follows:

 .. code-block:: python

     deployed_model = endpoint.get_deployed_model()
     results = deployed_model.predict(test_data)

 We can also make queries via cURL requests.
-An example request is given in the string representation of the Endpoint object:
+An example request is given in the string representation of the endpoint object:

 .. code-block:: python